 - The card is free of charge

-- Processing takes approximately 2–4 weeks — you will receive a notification to collect it
+- Processing takes approximately 2–4 weeks

 - English assistance is available at most major ward offices in Tokyo